Barbecue Black Beans & Cheese Skillet Nachos

 15 minutes

 For the best flavor, be sure to fry the garlic until it's deeply golden and saute the tomato paste and spices until they’re very fragrant.
-A splash of barbecue sauce, pulls all the flavors together.
+A splash of our Original BBQ sauce, pulls all the flavors together.

 Sure, you could bake the skillet in the oven, but the final results will be tastier if you allow the mixture to meld on the grill, over indirect heat, absorbing the flavor of a charcoal fire.
 Think of the final result as nachos, deconstructed, or tacos ready to be built.